 No, we do not log/monitor any kind of user activity such as visited web-sites, emails, files transferred, instant messages, DNS queries etc.

 We do, however, keep some connection logs (to our VPN service) for security and support purposes.
-These are kept on a separate, encrypted server (located in an undisclosed location) and are automatically erased on a daily basis.
-We don't keep any logs on servers, not even common Linux daemon logs.
+These are kept for the time while a session is active and are removed shortly after disconnection.

 Keeping these logs also help us in identifying potential attacks against our service, such as brute-force and even some MiTM attack vectors.

 When you connect to a VPN server, the server (VPN daemon) will log your real IP address, connection start/end time, and total traffic transferred during the session (e.g. 100MB, 2GB etc).
-These connection logs with your IP address are generated by the VPN server/daemon and are stored for one day.
-All logs on this server are permanently deleted on a daily basis running a cron job.
+These connection logs with your IP address are generated by the VPN server/daemon and are stored for the time while the session is active.
 We do not log or store any sensitive data such as what you actually transfer during the session.

 Some of them probably don’t, but we seriously doubt that all of them live up to their claims.

 There is simply no way to prove a provider’s claims, so it’s really a matter of trust between the user and the provider.
 VPN servers/daemons log such data by default as they are designed to do so.
 In most cases, the complete disabling of session logging capabilities requires source code modifications.
-We have solid reasons to believe that many of them have implemented a default/out-of-the-box VPN solution, with no source code modifications.
-Moreover, we use the connection logs for security purposes, such as detecting brute-force attempts and several other types of attacks, so we believe that the way we handle the connection logs is a positive security feature.
+Moreover, while you are connected to a VPN server, your source IP is visible in traffic, anyway, while the session is active.
+So it makes no difference between keeping a session log and not logging anything at all.

 Yes, we don't block such protocols.